Ee-Chee/Spiced-Academy-tabasco-curriculum/wk3_try_catch/README.md

 2. Write a function `askForNumber` that uses `prompt` to ask the user for a number between one and ten.
 It should check the result and if it is not a number between 1 and 10 it should throw an error with the message "not a valid number".
 Otherwise, it should return the number the user entered.
 Then, write a second function `translateNumberToGerman` that calls `askForNumber` and returns the German translation of that number as a string.
 If `askForNumber` throws an error, it should print the error's message to the console and prompt the user again.

+    To restate this a bit differently:

+    * The process is started by calling `translateNumberToGerman`.
+It is `translateNumberToGerman` that calls `askForNumber`.

+    * `askForNumber` should call `prompt` and, depending on what `prompt` returns, either return a number or throw an exception.

+    * If `askForNumber` returns a number, `translateNumberToGerman` should return a string (a German translation of the number).

+    * If `askForNumber` throws an exception, `translateNumberToGerman` should catch that exception and restart the process.